When Did Contemporary Art Begin?

 A Picasso painting at City Hall, Thun, Switzerland - CC Andrew Bossi

 Modern art typically refers to the period from the late 19th century to the mid-20th century, characterised by movements such as Impressionism, Cubism, and Surrealism.
-These movements were revolutionary for their time, breaking away from classical traditions and emphasizing innovation and individual expression.
+These movements were revolutionary for their time, breaking away from classical traditions and emphasising innovation and individual expression.

-Centro Andaluz de Arte Contemporáneo
+Centro Andaluz de Arte Contemporáneo, Seville

 In contrast, contemporary art refers to art created from the mid-20th century onwards, often reflecting current social issues and embracing a variety of styles and mediums.